 With the release of the version 1.0 DSDP CD-ROM data set in 1989, for the first time any data user with a personal computer and CD-ROM reader was able to navigate or "browse" through the full range of computerized data generated by the DSDP, and extract data of interest for further examination or manipulation.
 Prior to this release, DSDP data inspection by individual scientists required multiple magnetic tape mounts and custom software.
 It was the hope of NGDC and JOI/USSSP that the ability to easily peruse the entire DSDP data set would stimulate the imagination of scientists around the world.

 In 2000, the version 1.0 DSDP CD-ROM supply was exhausted.
 Rather than reprint the original discs, NGDC decided to update both the user interface and the form in which the data are offered for a revised CD-ROM to be issued as the first volume in a new "Seafloor Series" produced under the auspices of the World Data Center for Marine Geology and Geophysics (collocated with NGDC).

-Underway geophysical and logging data are not reproduced on this disc.
+Underway geophysical and logging data are not reproduced on the 2000 version.
 Geophysical data are available from NGDC on other CD-ROMs, and logging data are available in the proprietary Schlumberger "LIS" format from either NGDC or from the Borehole Logging Group of LDEO.
 NGDC/WDC for MGG, Boulder hopes to release the DSDP logging data in cooperation with LDEO in ASCII form at a later date, but there are no definite plans to do so at this time.